pycom/pycom-micropython-sigfox/libloragw/readme.md

 * CFG_RADIO configures what chips are used for radios.
 Only the SX125x are supported for now, but other radios could be supported if drivers are added.

-* CFG_BAND configures frequency band limits.
-If you plan to use you system in a specific band, the library can be used to enforced minimum & maximum frequencies for RX and TX, preventing illegal 'out of band' emissions even in case of bug in your program.
-  Other band-specific rules (eg. TX power, channel spacing, dwell time, hopping rules) are *NOT* enforced by the libloragw library and must be enforced in your program.
-  To disable band-specific limits, use the 'full' setting that will allow all frequencies supported by the radio.

 * CFG_BRD configures board misc parameters and calibration values.
   The RSSI reported by the library when a packet is received, and the TX power specified when is packet is sent, very significantly with the board and